-But, when she started doing more research on autoimmune diseases, she began to realize that her story was rare.
+But when she started doing more research on autoimmune diseases, she began to realise that her story was rare.

 "I found that a lot of autoimmune patients experienced these long diagnostic delays and really felt like they were being dismissed during that time, so that really inspired me to get in tune with how sexism might be playing out in medicine more broadly," Dusenbery says.

 Her findings, that doctors often dismiss and misdiagnose women's symptoms, aren't surprising.
 A 2008 National Institute of Health study found that women wait an average of 16 minutes longer than men when receiving pain medicine in emergency rooms, and women are 13-25% less likely to receive opioids when they're in pain.

 In her new book, Doing Harm, Dusenbery explores the ways in which healthcare still fails women — and makes the case that this failure is one of the biggest feminist issues of our time.
 She recently got on the phone with Refinery29 to discuss why gender bias in medicine is holding us all back.

 Where do you think medicine’s gender bias stems from?

 "On the most basic level, the fact that basically until the 1970s, there were essentially no women involved in medical practice or research.
 Certainly, I think that is the root problem, but I do think that one of my big takeaways from the research is the systemic problem I see, that I describe as a knowledge gap, where we just don’t have enough information and medical knowledge about women and their bodies and their conditions that disproportionately affect them.
 And then this trust gap, this tendency to not believe women’s reports of their symptoms.